 The most compelling newsletters are those that do a great job of mixing messaging and updates.

 Segment your list: Segmentation is the practice of splitting up email list into more targeted groups.
 Following are a few ways to segment a larger, more unified list:

 Customer list (in comparison to leads who haven’t bought)

 Daily email list (in comparison to weekly, bi-weekly, monthly, etc)

-Frequency of marketing emails: We should ask our subscribers how often they want to hear from us.
-We can also do some A/B testing to see what frequency has the best performance.
-We should ideally reach out to newer subscribers more often and otherwise, send emails on the schedule established.
+Frequency of marketing emails: You should ask your subscribers how often they want to hear from you.
+You can also do some A/B testing to see what frequency has the best performance.
+You should ideally reach out to newer subscribers more often and otherwise, send emails on the schedule established.

 Single opt-in and double opt-in subscribers: Single opt-in is when a visitor clicks ‘subscribe’ and they’re on your list.
 Double opt-in is when a visitor clicks ‘subscribe’ and then has to confirm that one subscribed by clicking a link in a confirmation email sent to the email address provided.